Law Firm Answering Service

 It gathers practice area, location, deadline, urgency, contact details, preferred consultation time, referral source, and the caller's requested next step using firm-approved language.

-Book, route, or summarize
+Book, hand off, or summarize

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.